 Firm tofu marinated in a savory, smoky sauce and air-fried to crispy perfection.
-Healthy, gluten-free, 9 ingredients, and packed with plant-based protein!
+Add to salads, sandwiches, wraps, or eat as is!

 Tofu is undoubtedly my favorite plant-based protein.
 Lentils and beans are great too, but I just think tofu is much more versatile.
 I know there are people who don’t like tofu because it’s so plain, but that’s actually the beauty of tofu.
 Because it’s so plain it can take on any flavor you want!
 In Japanese cuisine we even it plain with soy sauce.
 There are also many different kinds of tofu: soft, firm, silken, frozen, freeze dried.
 In this recipe we’re using firm tofu and marinating it in a smoky sauce, then air-frying it to crispy, chewy perfection.
 This tasty tofu recipe is easy, gluten-free, and oil-free!
 Sound good?
 Let’s get started.